Azure-Samples/spark-on-aks-benchmark/spark/Readme.md

 Dockerfile copies tpcds_jars to /opt/spark/jars in the container.

-# Build databricks spark sql perf library
+# Build databricks Spark Sql perf library

 Follow the steps given in GitHub for the Spark Sql library to create a jar file, and move the jar file under tpcds_jars